-1. The Commission was chosen to represent the best collective wisdom of the community concerning the problems and opportunities facing Jewish education in North America.
+- 1. The Commission was chosen to represent the best collective wisdom of the community concerning the problems and opportunities facing Jewish education in North America.
 Every effort was made to ensure that the Commission would represent the interests and needs of the Jews of North America.
 It appears at this time that the Commission indeed fulfills this function.
 Nevertheless, it is necessary that this prized representativeness be ensured and that all major concerns and needs are in fact expressed.
-This may require that adjustments be made from time to time and that additional people be invited to join the Commission.

-2. The Commissioners considered the areas of most urgent need in Jewish education and expressed their views and suggestions as to what directions - what areas of endeavour - should be selected for the work of the Commission.
+This may require that adjustments be made from time to time and that additional people be invited to join the Commission. - 2.
+The Consinusions in services sides with the abrease as of most urgent need in Jewish education and expressed their views and suggestions as to what directions what areas of endeavour should be selected for the work of the Commission.